pyca/pyopenssl/doc/api/crypto.rst

     they identify themselves.

-    The curve objects are useful as values for the argument accepted by :py:meth:`Context.set_tmp_ecdh_curve` to specify which elliptical curve
-    should be used for ECDHE key exchange.
+    The curve objects are useful as values for the argument accepted by :py:meth:`Context.set_tmp_ecdh` to specify which elliptical curve should be used for ECDHE key exchange.

 .. py:function:: get_elliptic_curve